3D Printers Are Awesome! Or — What Is a 3D Printer Actually Good For?

 • Experimenting and honing 3D modeling/CAD skills whilst applying engineering skills in the real world

-If any of these sound useful to you as well, consider taking your first step into the world of 3D printing, for nowadays it's easier than ever, and some of consumer-grade 3d printers are even cheaper than the traditional ink/laser printers.
+If any of these sound useful to you as well, consider taking your first step into the world of 3D printing, for nowadays it's easier than ever, and many consumer-grade 3D printers are even cheaper than traditional ink/laser printers.

 Happy printing!